junxit/us-congress-bills-111/bill.md

   >   - **(3)** *Board Authority* Nothing in this paragraph negates the authority of the Board to investigate an incident.
   >   - **(4)** *Incident defined* In this subsection, the term “incident” means an incident described in regulations issued under section 1101(a)(2).

 ## § 11.
-Maritime casualty investigations
+Marine casualty investigations

 - **(a)** *In general* Chapter 11 is amended by inserting after section 1132 the following:
   > ## § 1132a.
-Maritime casualty investigations
+Marine casualty investigations
   >
   > - **(a)** *Delegation of authority to Coast Guard*
   >   - **(1)** *In general* In an investigation of a major marine casualty under section 1131(a)(1)(E), the Board, with the consent of the Secretary of the department in which the Coast Guard is operating, may delegate to the Commandant of the Coast Guard full authority to obtain the facts of the casualty.
 In the case of such a delegation, the Commandant, acting through the Commandant’s on-scene representative, shall have the full authority of the Board.
   >   - **(2)** *Required training, experience, and qualifications* The Board may not make a delegation under paragraph (1) unless the Board determines that the Commandant’s on-scene representatives have sufficient training, experience, and qualifications in investigation, marine casualty reconstruction, evidence collection and preservation, human factors, and documentation to act in accordance with the best investigation practices of Federal and non-Federal entities.
-  > - **(b)** *Notification and reporting* The Board and the Secretary shall jointly prescribe regulations governing the notification and reporting of marine casualties to the Board.
-  > - **(c)** *Participation of Commandant in marine investigations* The Board shall provide for the participation of the Commandant of the Coast Guard in an investigation by the Board of a major marine casualty under section 1131(a)(1)(E) if such participation is necessary to carry out the duties and powers of the Commandant, except that the Commandant may not participate in establishing the probable cause of the marine casualty (other than as provided in section 1131(b)).
+  > - **(b)** *Participation of Commandant in marine investigations* The Board shall provide for the participation of the Commandant of the Coast Guard in an investigation by the Board of a major marine casualty under section 1131(a)(1)(E) if such participation is necessary to carry out the duties and powers of the Commandant, except that the Commandant may not participate in establishing the probable cause of the marine casualty (other than as provided in section 1131(b)).

 - **(b)** *Conforming amendment* The analysis for chapter 11 is amended by inserting after the item relating to section 1132 the following:

 ## § 12.
 Inspections and autopsies

-Section 1134(a) is amended in the matter preceding paragraph (1)—
+- **(a)** *Entry and inspection* Section 1134(a) is amended in the matter preceding paragraph (1)—
   - **(1)** by striking “officer or employee” and inserting “officer, employee, or Federal designee”; and
   - **(2)** by inserting “in the conduct of any accident investigation or study” after “National Transportation Safety Board”.
+- **(b)** *Inspection, testing, preservation, and moving of aircraft and parts* Section 1134(b) is amended to read as follows:
+  > - **(b)** *Inspection, testing, preservation, and moving of aircraft and parts*
+  >   - **(1)** *Inspection and testing* In investigating an aircraft accident under this chapter, the Board may—
+  >     - **(A)** inspect and test, to the extent necessary, any civil aircraft, aircraft engine, propeller, appliance, or property on an aircraft involved in an accident in air commerce;
+  >     - **(B)** seize or otherwise obtain any recording device and recording pertinent to the accident; and
+  >     - **(C)** require specific information only available from the manufacturer to enable the Board to read and interpret any flight parameter or navigation storage device or media on board the aircraft involved in the accident.
+  >   - **(2)** *Moving of aircraft and parts* Any civil aircraft, aircraft engine, propeller, appliance, or property on an aircraft involved in an accident in air commerce shall be preserved, and may be moved, only as provided by regulations of the Board.
+  >   - **(3)** *Trade secrets, commercial information, and financial information* The provisions of section 1114(b) shall apply to materials provided under paragraph (1)(C) and properly identified as trade secrets, commercial information, or financial information.

+- **(c)** *Avoiding unnecessary interference; preserving evidence* Section 1134(c) is amended to read as follows:
+  > - **(c)** *Avoiding unnecessary interference; preserving evidence*
+  >   - **(1)** *Inspection and testing* In carrying out subsection (a)(1), an officer or employee may—
+  >     - **(A)** examine or test any vehicle, vessel, rolling stock, track, or pipeline component;
+  >     - **(B)** seize or otherwise obtain any recording device and recording pertinent to the accident; and
+  >     - **(C)** require the production of specific information only available from the manufacturer to enable the Board to read and interpret any operational parameter or navigation storage device or media on board the vehicle, vessel, or rolling stock involved in the accident.
+  >   - **(2)** *Trade secrets, commercial information, and financial information* The provisions of section 1114(b) shall apply to materials provided under paragraph (1)(C) and properly identified as trade secrets, commercial information, or financial information.
+  >   - **(3)** *Conduct of examinations and tests* An examination or test under paragraph (1)(A) shall be conducted in a way that—
+  >     - **(A)** does not interfere unnecessarily with transportation services provided by the owner or operator of the vehicle, vessel, rolling stock, track, or pipeline component; and
+  >     - **(B)** to the maximum extent feasible, preserves evidence related to the accident, consistent with the needs of the investigation and with the cooperation of that owner or operator.

 ## § 13.
 Discovery and use of cockpit and surface vehicle recordings and transcripts